 Lift heavy for fast results in less time

-- 1 warm up set at 50% of your goal results set weight (just to warm up the movement) only about 8 reps.
-If you are going to push/pull really heavy for some of you men out there, i would then recommend 2 warm up sets, add a bit more weight, 20% less than your results set goal weight, and perform 5 reps there.
+- 1 warm-up set at 50% of your goal results set weight (just to warm up the movement) only about 8 reps.
+If you are going to push/pull really heavy for some of you men out there, i would then recommend 2 warm-up sets, add a bit more weight, 20% less than your results set a goal weight, and perform 5 reps there.

-- Then load up you movement to a weight that you know you are going to only be able to perform 10-12 of.
+- Then load up you move to a weight that you know you are going to only be able to perform 10-12 of.
 No more than 12.
 By the 10th one you are really struggling. (please note though, this should never be too heavy that your form is compromised).
 Rest for a minute or 2.
-Repeat again at that same heavy weight and just do as many as you, should be no more than 10.
+Repeat again at that same heavyweight and just do as many as you, should be no more than 10.

 - Now we’re getting tired right??
 Now, drop your weight by 20%, and perform as many reps as you have left, so that by the end of this, your movement is well and truly exhausted!!

 Which exercises??
 Big exercises get BIG results, heavy weights build muscle fast.
 I’m a huge believer in fast hard workouts that get you fast and hard results!
 Sure, you can take hours working for every individual muscle group, or you can choose exercises that work for multiple muscle groups at once.
 Plus, these are usually functional movements, so are movements that you do every day, and therefore going to benefit you in your everyday life.
 Some examples of these:

 Train less and allow your body time to recover and grow stronger

 What exercises you do and how you do them is vital, but the big changes are formed in your rest times.
 As mentioned, your body needs time to recover and super compensate (grow stronger) so that the next time you perform the exercises, you can push heavier or do more reps.